foureyes/csci-ua.0480-fall2017-007/slides/10/sessions.markdown

 <section markdown="block">
 ## Using Session Middleware

-As an assignment, you'll use the previous slides as a starting point for adding sessions to your application.
+The previous slides sketch out a way of implementing manual cookie management.

 __For "production", instead of using a custom solution , you can use the `express-session` module!__ &rarr;